 If you’re still with me Lost Boys- er, um- Girls, it doesn’t matter how good he looks, how many protests or rallies he goes to, which instruments he plays or which app or start-up he’s creating.
 A scrub is a scrub is a scrub.

 And here’s the clincher: in most cases, it isn’t just a phase.
 This guy will be up to the same shit, using the same excuses in 10 years.
 Mark.
 My.
 Words.

-When you see women in their 40’s busting their asses to provide for kids and even grandkids while their husbands are trying to get disability or spend many nights in the local dive bar, how do you think that happened to her?
-Do you honestly think she wasn’t having as much fun as you at your age?
+When you see women in their 40’s busting their asses to provide for kids and even grandkids while their husbands are trying to get disability or spend many nights in the local dive bar, how do you think that happened to them?
+Do you honestly think they weren’t having as much fun as you at your age?

 Eventually, you’ll realize your fantasy is bigger than what Peter Pan can provide you.
 There are limits to Neverland, and an awful lot of things you’ll never get out of life if you stay with him.

 Your story doesn’t have to be one of doom and gloom!
 If we’re sticking with pop culture themes, leave the Lost Boys and make heaven a place on earth.
 OK, I’ll join this decade: Do you.
 If you’re feeling lonely and confined, do what inspires you.
 Work hard so you can play hard!
-Travel, volunteer, educate yourself.
-Create beautiful things.
+Travel, volunteer, educate yourself, and create beautiful things.
 If your environment is dragging you down, MOVE.
-Don’t blame your circumstances or people who have crossed your path for your failures or that is what you’ll attract.
+Don’t blame your circumstances or people who have crossed your path for your failures, or that is what you’ll attract.
 Once you have what you want, you’ll meet a true kindred soul.
 And make sure he’s as forward-moving as you are.